5 Ways SMEs Can Improve Employee Productivity In Summer By Richard LeCount

 How Can You Improve Team Productivity in Summer?

-Of course, there are some things that are unavoidable, such as your team heading away on holiday or struggling with restless nights during the heat, so it’s important to remember that it’s very unlikely you’ll reach full capacity during the summer, but there are a few things you can do to encourage your team to go the extra yard.
+There are some summer-related things that are unavoidable, like your team heading away on holiday or struggling with restless nights during the heat.
+It’s important to remember that it is very unlikely you will reach full capacity during the summer, but there are a few things you can do to help your team to go the extra yard and make hay while the sunshines.

 Offer flexible schedules

-Although offering flexible schedules must suit the needs of the business, they are a great way to ensure that everyone can balance their health and wellbeing, and continue to be fresh and focused too.
+If you offer flexible schedules, this must suit the needs of the business.
+This is a great way to help everyone balance their health and wellbeing while continuing to be fresh and focused.

-There are a number of ways you might wish to consider doing this:
+There are a number of ways you can do this:

 • Allow your team to work from home.